piebro/signal-ai-chat-bot/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## More Projects

+More generative art, statistics or other projects of me can be found here: [piebro.github.io](https://piebro.github.io?ref=github.com/piebro/signal-ai-chat-bot).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.